dtran556/dtran556/README.md

 - 💞️ I’m looking to collaborate on any project relating to Python, C++ or Java
 - 📫 How to reach me email @ddtran888@gmail.com
 - Currently I am learning how to make my own portfolio website using HTML, CSS, and Java Script
-- I am adding the finishing touches on my Stock Alerts project
+- I am also currently adding the finishing touches on my Stock Alerts project

 <!---
 dtran556/dtran556 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.